 Key management personnel are those persons that have the authority and responsibility for planning, directing and controlling the activities of the Company, directly or indirectly.
-Key management includes executive and non-executive members of the Company's Board of Directors and corporate officers.
-For the period from January 1, 2016 to June 30, 2016, officers and a vice president of the Company were compensated with cash compensation of \$132,000, included in salaries and in exploration expenses, (2015 - \$127,000).
+Key management includes executive and non-executive members of the Company's Board of Directors, corporate officers and a vice president.
+For the period from January 1, 2016 to September 30, 2016, officers and a vice president of the Company were accrued or paid compensation of \$193,000, included in salaries and in exploration expenses, (2015 - \$193,000).
 During the same period, non-executive members of the Company's Board of Directors received no cash compensation, and one director was granted 250,000 stock options valid until February 1, 2021, exercisable at \$0.12.

-As at June 30, 2016, \$150,000 (2015 - \$10,250) was owing to related parties, and has been included in accounts payable and accrued liabilities.
+As at September 30, 2016, \$160,000 (2015 - \$14,500) was owing to related parties, and has been included in accounts payable and accrued liabilities.